Black Beach Reynisfjara and petrified Trolls at Vík

 Recommendations for further Reading

 Do you love peculiar rock formations as much as I do?
-Then you might also be interested in my articles about the "Old Man of Hoy" - a sea stack on the Orkneys about the Rock Formations at Mono Lake in California.
+Then you might also be interested in my articles about the "Old Man of Hoy" - a sea stack on the Orkneys or about the Rock Formations at Mono Lake in California.

 "Old Man of Hoy" - Sea Stack auf den Orkneys